-UK-based Severn Valley Motorsport (SVM) has spent years creating a high-performance Frankenstein that crammed a Nissan GT-R drivetrain under a Nissan Qashqai crossover (sold in the U.S. as the Nissan Rogue Sport).
-At the 2018 V-Max 200, this unique creation hit a top speed of 237.6 setting a record for fastest SUV.
+United Kingdom-based Severn Valley Motorsport (SVM) spent years creating a high-performance Frankenstein that crammed a Nissan GT-R drivetrain under a Nissan Qashqai crossover (sold in the U.S. as the Nissan Rogue Sport).
+At the 2018 V-Max 200, this unique creation hit a top speed of 237.6 MPH, setting a record for fastest SUV.

-At this year’s event, SVM’s Nissan Qashqai-R was outdone only by a Koenigsegg Agera RSN that hit a top speed of 242.43 mph, which sits at the top of the V-Max 200 all-time speed list.
+At the 2018 event, SVM’s Nissan Qashqai-R was outdone only by a Koenigsegg Agera RSN that hit a top speed of 242.43 MPH, which sits at the top of the V-Max 200 all-time speed list.
 On the event’s all-time list, this Nissan is third overall behind the second-fastest 240-mph Koenigsegg One:1.